 The students did see the benefit of the small group working in breaking down barriers and making staff more approachable.
 Small group working has previously been identified as useful in building peer relationships between students (Cook & Rushton 2008).
-In our evaluation, 24% of respondents found getting to know other students one of the most positive aspects of the tutorial system, whilst 16% found getting to know other students one of the least positive aspects.
-This suggests that a significant proportion of students did not value the group tutorials for building peer relationships, although this may be an artefact of a discipline which is known to attract a high proportion of students with conditions such as Asperger's and autism that impact on their ability to socialise (Rosmaita, Deibel, Cohen, & Egan, 2006).
+In our evaluation, 24% of respondents found getting to know other students one of the most positive aspects of the tutorial system, whilst 16% found getting to know other students did not value the group tutorials for building peer relationships, although this may be an artefact of a discipline which is known to attract a high proportion of students with conditions such as Asperger's and autism that impact on their ability to socialise (Rosmaita, Deibel, Cohen, & Egan, 2006).

 No formal evaluation of staff views on the tutorials was conducted, but staff reactions reported verbally to the project team were mixed and generally less than positive.
 Tutor comments suggested that they were resistant to the tutorial activities because they were not discipline-specific, or because they thought the activities unnecessary for their students.
 This perhaps also reflects Barrie's observation regarding the complementary approach to the teaching of graduate attributes, in that it is seen as secondary and unrelated to the teaching of the standard curriculum (Barrie, 2007).
 However, the choice of tutorial activities was informed by specific student requests for coverage of such topics in feedback from the induction process in previous years.
-The intention of providing documented tutorial activities was that it would reduce the tutorial preparation time for tutors.
-In practice, the tutors were rather critical of the activities on their first encounter with them, although more constructive suggestions for improvements were offered once they had trialled the activities with their tutees.
+The intention of providing documented tutorial activities were rather critical of the activities on their first encounter with them, although more constructive suggestions for improvements were offered once they had trialled the activities with their tutees.
 The resistance of the tutors to the activities was perhaps influenced by their overall resistance to changes in the tutoring process and the introduction of group tutorials at a time of significantly increased workloads and institutional change.